Hey, honey…wanna exercise our Constitutional rights?

 “Whoever shall commit the abominable crime of buggery, whether with mankind or with beast, shall, on conviction, be guilty of felony and shall be imprisoned in the Penitentiary for five years or shall pay a fine of not less than five hundred dollars, or both, at the discretion of the court. ” I don’t even think murder is described as harshly in our code of laws.
 So imagine if adult actors off these websites for example had to film scenes in Texas… Wow.

 In other bad boy news, a few years ago, I lived with my then-fiancee and had sex on a semi-regular basis.
 As we were unmarried, we were violating South Carolina’s fornication law.
 I could’ve been sent to jail for up to a year.
+My only real way around this one would have been to use the likes pornographic sites, and that’s more or less an official statement if I didn’t want to be locked away!

 If now I finally got fed up with my wife for feeling that buggery is abominable and decided to have sex with another woman, I would be guilty of the state’s law against adultery and could face a year in jail.